CZtheHusky/Competition_Olympics-Running/README.md

 ### How to train your own husky

-Under current multithread settings, you need one GPU with 80GB of memory or two GPUs with 40GB of memory.
+Current multithread settings are tested with two A100 GPUs with 40GB of memory each.

 > cd rl_trainer_rnn_mt
 >